-This make ahead Breakfast Sandwich is a simple and healthy recipe you can prepare ahead of time and quickly assemble for a breakfast on the go.
-AIP, Paleo, and Whole 30, this Breakfast Sandwich recipe is one you can feel confident indulging in every day of the week.
+This meal prep Breakfast Sandwich is a simple and healthy recipe you can prepare ahead of time and quickly assemble for a breakfast on the go.
+AIP, Paleo, and Whole30, this Breakfast Sandwich recipe is one you can feel confident indulging in every day of the week.

 Just like I mentioned in the blog post for this Mashed Cauliflower Breakfast Bowl, my breakfast must be “make ahead” or it likely won't happen at all.
 And now that I'm in my second trimester, breakfast must happen.
 I literally wake up thinking about it (hello, appetite)!